ancilt26/rnd-ns2-tech-challenge/README_Frontend_Dev.md

-# This is the finished code for the Full Stack Developer Tech Challenge
+# This is the finished code for the Front End Developer Tech Challenge

 This Tech challenge is created initially with GraphQL server and Svelte Js.